 How much cash do I need to carry on the trek?

 While going for Nepal trekking, you may book with our Nepal trekking agency in advance.
 While on the trek first thing, it is better to carry Nepalese currency.
 Your meals and other necessities will be taken care of but for a 14-16 day trek, around 500 dollars would be needed for personal expenses.
 It is customary to tip the sherpas and other porters at the end of your trek.

-ATM’s are found only in big cities like Kathmandu and Pokhara.
+ATMs are found only in big cities like Kathmandu and Pokhara.
 Do not expect an ATM anywhere close to the trails.
 Make sure you exchange your foreign currency in Kathmandu.
-You will get a better bargain in Kathmandu rather than in the trail when you go for Nepal Trekking.
+You will get a better bargain in Kathmandu rather than on the trail when you go for Nepal Trekking.

 Will I get access to email/phone on the trail?